 The owner/operator of a Previously Installed Well, including but not limited to an Existing Well as defined in these Rules, may modify the well and its connected apparatus only with the prior approval of the District.
 Depending on the well type and modification being proposed, such approval will require submittal of an application for Well Drilling/Modification Authorization (WDA) and any other related information specified by the District, and may require payment of an Application fee, Well Construction fee, and Production Authorization fee, as designated in the current District Fee Schedule, before the modification is undertaken.

-Repairs and replacement of existing well equipment are not considered Modifications and do not require submittal of a WDA application or application fee, provided there is no significant change to the well’s production capacity or the aquifer being used that are shown on the well registration.
+Repairs and/or replacement of existing well equipment are not considered Modifications and do not require submittal of a WDA application or application fee, provided the well has been previously registered and there is no significant change to the well’s production capacity or the aquifer being used that are shown on the well registration.
+If a well has not been previously registered, submittal of a WDA application is required to determine if repairs and/or replacement of existing well equipment constitute Modifications; submittal of a WDA application will also effect well registration.

 Modifications shall be categorized by the District as either a Minor Modification or a Major Modification.
 Both Minor and Major Modifications may require amendment of a Production Authorization, if applicable, before the modification is undertaken.
 Minor and Major Modifications to wells will have different fee requirements, as described in the District’s current Fee Schedule.
 Generally, Minor Modifications will not significantly change the effect of the well on its aquifer.
 Generally, Major Modifications will require consideration of the modified well as a new proposed well with permitting requirements of a new well, as appropriate to the modified well.

 Minor Modifications